wkumari/draft-wkumari-dnsop-alt-tld/README.md

    *  Added back the required discussion for RFC 6761

+Kumari & Hoffman         Expires 28 August 2023                 [Page 8]

+Internet-Draft               Reserve ALT TLD               February 2023

    From -15 to -16:

    *  Many simplifications to focus the document on the technical bits as much as possible, based on mailing list feedback.

    *  Removed unused references.

-Kumari & Hoffman          Expires 4 August 2023                 [Page 7]

-Internet-Draft               Reserve ALT TLD                January 2023

    *  Removed the RFC 2119 language because it is no longer used in the document.